mrmartineau/awesome-web-dev-resources/README.md

 - [npms](https://npms.io/) A better and open source search for node packages
 - [npmvet](https://github.com/harksys/npmvet) - A simple CLI tool for vetting npm package versions

+Use [Bundlephobia](https://bundlephobia.com/) to see the cost of any npm packages

+Use [Snyk](https://snyk.io) to find any security vulnerabilities for any npm package.
+Search their database here: `https://snyk.io/vuln/npm:{package}` e.g. https://snyk.io/vuln/npm:react

 # 🎨 CSS

 - [CSS Tricks "Complete Guide to Flexbox"](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)